-A director should view each problem or situation objectively.
-If a disagreement with other directors arises, he should carefully evaluate and explain his position.
+A director should view problem each situation objectively.
+If a disagreement with other directors arises, should carefully evaluate and explain his position.
 He should not be afraid to take an unpopular position.
-Corollarily, he should support plans and ideas that he thinks are beneficial to AP.
+Corollarily, he should support plans and ideas that he thinks are beneficial to